apify-alexey/instagram-miniactors/instagram-audience-post-likescomments/README.md

 ### Using proxies
 Datacenter proxies recommended.

-### Custom proxies
-You can also use proxies from other providers in the custom proxies fields (`proxyUrls` in the JSON settings).

 ## Input parameters
 The input of this scraper should be JSON containing the list of posts that should be scraped.
 Required fields are: